 Estimating Air Pollution Emission Rates for Power Generation in the United States

-- EPA’s eGRID needs upgrades to be useful for policymaking
+- Keeping EPA’s eGRID updated is critical for policymaking

-- Governments and others use the data for emissions strategies
+- Governments and others use the data for emissions reduction strategies

 The Environmental Protection Agency’s (EPA) Emissions & Generation Resource Integrated Database (eGRID) is the preeminent source of data on the environmental characteristics of electric power generated in the United States.
 It’s based on available plant-specific data for all U.S. electricity-generating plants that provide power to the electric grid and report data to the U.S. government. eGRID needs repeated upgrades, however, for it to be useful as the basis for policymaking.

-Abt supported development of the 2010, 2012 and 2014 versions of eGRID.
+Abt supported development of the 2010, 2012, 2014 and 2016 versions of eGRID and is currently supporting development of eGRID2018.
 Abt also applied the methodology to help the EPA develop state-level emissions rate baselines for the Clean Power Plan.